patrikx3/html-pdf/README.md

-# 📃 Generates PDF from HTML with custom headers and footers with wkhtmltopdf v2021.10.110
+# 📃 Generates PDF from HTML with custom headers and footers with wkhtmltopdf v2021.10.114

 **Bugs are evident™ - MATRIX️**

-### NodeJs LTS Version Requirement
+### Version requirement
 ```txt
 >=12.13.0
 ```